 Audit Skills: The ability to collaborate with database administrators and reporting groups will make a data analytics approach go more smoothly.
 Ideally, the auditor will be an analytical, technical, and logical thinker with the ability to write scripts.
 However, you should not let a lack of technical knowledge prevent you from utilizing data analytics.

 Ready to Implement a Risk-Based Auditing Approach?

-With a service delivery mindset and your own collection of risk-based approaches to choose from, your audit department will be in a strong position to select the best approach to create a more trusted relationship with your customer as well as a beneficial engagement outcome.
-By thoughtfully tailoring the audit approach to each particular situation, internal audit can reduce audit fatigue, meet customers where they are, provide real-time assurance, and create a positive impact on their organization.
+With a service delivery mindset and your own collection of risk-based approaches to choose from, your audit department will be in a strong position to select the best approach to create a trusted relationship with your customer as well as a beneficial engagement outcome.
+By thoughtfully tailoring the audit approach to each particular situation, internal audits can reduce audit fatigue, meet customers where they are, provide real-time assurance, and create a positive impact on their organization.